-BusConnects is the National Transport Authority’s (NTA) programme to greatly improve bus and sustainable transport services.
-It is a key part of the Government’s polices to improve public transport and address climate change in Dublin and other cities.
+BusConnects is a key part of the Government’s polices to improve public transport and address climate change in Dublin and other cities.
 Dublin is growing and needs a bus network that works for a developing city.
 The aim of BusConnects is to deliver an enhanced bus system that is better for the city, its people and the environment.
-BusConnects is included in the Programme for Government “Our Shared Future” 2020, as well as within the following Government strategies: The National Development Plan 2018 - 2027; Transport Strategy for the Greater Dublin Area 2016 – 2035; and The Climate Action Plan 2019.
+BusConnects is a key component within a number of Government and regional policies which include the National Development Plan 2021-2030, Climate Action Plan 2021, the National Planning Framework 2040 and the Greater Dublin Area Transport Strategy 2016-2035.

 Management elements: Redesigning the network to increase the number of homes, jobs and services with coverage, improving orbital accessibility and restructuring radial routes into spines;